ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This structure includes the following:

-* information used to bind the aggregate result to the query.
+* Information used to bind the aggregate result to the query.
 For fixed-size tasks, this includes the batch ID assigned to the batch by the Leader.
+The indicatd query type MUST match the task's query type.

+  [OPEN ISSUE: What should the Collector do if the query type doesn't match?]

 * The number of reports included in the batch.